shebang-software/devtoberfest-2024/PRESENTATION.md

 # Cliff notes

-# Introduction
+# Introduction (1m)
 - Katan
 - Jorg

-# Use case
+# Use case (3m)
+- Story about partner portal without going into a tremendous amount of detail
 - Migrating apps custom services out of ECC or S/4
 - Change as little as possible.
 Changing services and Fiori apps is more work than just retrofitting the service

 # Why, and why this way?
-- Extendibility
+(2m)
+- Side by side extendibility
 - Clean Core, etc
+  - Keeps the old system intact
-  - Allows us to start dragging completely custom fields and logic out of ABAP
+  - Allows us to start removing completely custom fields and logic out of ABAP
 - Faster iterations through CI/CD

-# Setup, Repo etc
-- links to repo
--

 # Demo & Code explanation
+- Open repo in browser

 ## Beershop
 - Shout out to the beershop